Weak

 Who did strike out the light?

 Laid up with the remnants of fever, I lie here between wake and sleep.
-I would prefer to enjoy my misery in peace but must instead suffer you presenting me with hot chicken bouillon.
-You may present me with this hot chicken bouillon, but I shall remain unroused.
-I shall not be made to move, even as the inside of my mouth wets itself, practically foaming.
-The hot chicken bouillon is not here, even if it does waft ever more enticingly, I am perfectly still.
+I should like to enjoy my misery in peace but instead must suffer you to present me with hot chicken bouillon.
+You may present me with this hot chicken bouillon, but I shall lie here unroused.
+I shall not be made to move, even as the inside of my mouth wets through.
+The hot chicken bouillon is not here, even as it wafts ever more enticingly, I am perfectly still.
 I shall not be harassed.

-Nothing moves me.
 If I lie still, I can forget I am wet all the way through.
 The sheets press into me, both constricting and comforting me.
-Verily, I am dry.
-I am a knight expiring in his suit of armour; it smells, which I accept cannot be helped.
+I am dry and I am a knight expiring in his suit of armour; it smells but this cannot be helped.

 My stomach lies in knots.
 I am mad with hunger but shall not dream of eating.
 A ravenous itch may at once surface, but I should sooner die than becalm its cries.
 In this denial I find a contentment far greater than anything simple sustenance can offer me.
 And we ought not forget that I am of course asleep, and the sleeper does not eat.

 When I finally do cool, I shall be new.
-I must temper myself in order to better endure strain and manage life as it is: with no resolution, no catharsis, and no closure.
-Things just are, so nothing has to be like anything else.
-We create opposites for convenience, but there are no sides; they are the same.
+I must temper myself in order to better endure life and manage it as it is.
+Things just are, so nothing is like anything else.
+We create opposites for convenience, but they are the same, everything is.
 Without a name I may be happy, then I can be both.

 My lord, his throat is cut; that I did for him.